 Dirt and sand were getting into the slit at the back of the frog so the detached frog was removed once the new frog had developed.
 The detached sole was left on for a few weeks longer to give the new sole as much protection as possible.
 A hoof boot was also used to keep the horse comfortable until the new frog had toughened off.

 It can be difficult to pinpoint exactly where an abscess is, so unless you are sure, it best not to dig holes in the sole to try and release the pressure as the holes can cause soreness for a long time after the abscess has gone.
-Soaking and poltices can help to soften the hoof up and draw out the pus.
+Soaking and poultices can help to soften the hoof up and draw out the pus.
+A soaking boot makes life much easier.

 Puncture wounds to the hoof can also cause a horse hoof abscess.
 They do need antibiotics and wrapping as the object that caused the puncture will likely have forced bacteria inside the hoof which can lead to infection.